 Mr. Tiffin and his students use different ways to count to determine the number of seeds inside a pumpkin.

 I hope you found a few new ideas to add to your fall ideas.
-Here are a few more ideas for fall.
+Here are a few additional activities for fall.

 Free Pumpkin Lesson Plan Template